-Anglo-Saxon culture of Britain.
+The Horine family name dates back to the ancient Anglo-Saxon culture of Britain.
 The name comes from when an early member worked as a person who made a living by catching or selling herring.
 Early examples of the surname Horine come from the Old French word hareng, while later examples come from the Old English word hering, which was originally derived from the Old English words hæring and hering; these words all mean herring.
-Occupational names such as Horine frequently were derived from the principal object associated with the activity of the original bearer, such as tools or products.
-These types of occupational surnames are called metonymic surnames.

 Early Origins of the Horine family

 The surname Horine was first found in many counties throughout ancient Britain.
 By example, the Hundredorum Rolls of 1273 listed John Hareng, Bedfordshire; Alan Haring, Cambridgeshire; Nigel Haring, Canterbury; Robert Henn, Cambridgeshire; and Roger Hering, Oxfordshire and all holding lands at that time.

 Further to the north in Scotland, "Adam Hereng' witnessed a charter by William the Lion to the Priory of Coldingham.
 Petronilla, daughter of Adam Harang of Meinichoch (Minnigaff), granted to the church of Melrose part of the lands of Bortwic in the parish of Roberton in the reign of Alexander II.
 An account of the domestic tragedy which nearly brought the family of Herring to ruin in 1371 is described in the Memorie of the Somervills, I, p.
 118-121.
 The tragedy occurred at Gilmerton Grange near Edinbergh.
 Gilbert Heryng witnessed a charter of the Haigh of Scuny in Fife, 1395, and John Hering, dominus de Glasclune, was present at perambulation of the marches of Kirknes and Louchor in the same year. "